 Loss of entitlement to curriculum education visits should not be used as a consequence.
 However, prior to any educational visit a risk assessment should be undertaken.
 Individual risk assessments should be considered for all offsite activities.
-All individual risk assessments are to be confirmed by a member of SLT.
+All individual risk assessments are checked during the Evolve process by a member of SLT.